adamsilver/fdpb/08-an-upload-form.md

 ## A Drag And Drop Enhancement

-While file pickers let users drag and drop files onto the control there are two problems:

-1. It's notimmediately obvious to uses they can do this
+While file pickers let users drag and drop files onto the control there are two problems with it: First, it's not immediately obvious to users that this is even possible — there's no signifiers in the interface to make this behaviour perceivable.

-2. The drop zone is quite small making it harder to drop files, especially for motor-impaired users.
+Second, the drop zone has a small hit area, which makes it harder for users to drop files, especially if they have motor-impairments.

-Creating a custom interface lets us solve both issues simultaneously.
+Creating a custom drag and drop interface from scratch, lets us solve both issues at the same time.

 ### How It Might Look